Candlesticker

 Definition

-This pattern consists of three consecutive black candlesticks with consecutively lower closes in a downtrend.
-It is the compliment of the Bearish Deliberation Block Pattern.
+This pattern features three consecutive black candlesticks, each closing lower than the previous one in a downtrend.
+It is the counterpart of the Bearish Deliberation Block Pattern.

 Recognition Criteria